nachocaru/xaprb.com/content/blog/2006-06-08-how-to-monitor-server-load-on-gnulinux.md

     Discusses and compares six methods and 12 tools to monitor server load and performance.
 ---
 This article introduces six methods and 12 tools for monitoring system load, performance and related information on GNU/Linux and similar systems.
-I&#8217;ve seen many articles that mention one or two of these tools, but none that discusses and compares all the ones I find useful.
+I've seen many articles that mention one or two of these tools, but none that discusses and compares all the ones I find useful.

 ### Gkrellm

-Gkrellm is the choice of the &#8220;g33k&#8221; types.
-It&#8217;s a graphical program that monitors all sorts of statistics and displays them as numbers and charts.
+Gkrellm is the choice of the "g33k" types.
+It's a graphical program that monitors all sorts of statistics and displays them as numbers and charts.
 You can see examples of it in use on nearly every [GNU/Linux screenshot][1] website.
 It is very flexible and capable, and can monitor useful as well as ridiculous things via plugins.
-It can monitor the status of a remote system, since it&#8217;s a client/server system.
+It can monitor the status of a remote system, since it's a client/server system.

 The downsides, in my opinion, are

-1.  the impact on the monitored system&#8217;s performance (sometimes significant)
+1.  the impact on the monitored system's performance (sometimes significant)
 2.  the flashiness and eye candy make it seem more meaningful than it might be
-3.  it&#8217;s graphical, needs to run as a daemon, and isn&#8217;t installed by default, so it&#8217;s not optimal for monitoring a server
+3.  it's graphical, needs to run as a daemon, and isn't installed by default, so it's not optimal for monitoring a server

-### &#8220;Task Manager&#8221; clones
+### "Task Manager" clones

 `gnome-system-monitor` is a graphical program installed as part of the base Gnome system.
 It is somewhat similar to the Task Manager in Microsoft Windows.
-It isn&#8217;t very full-featured, with only three tabs (Processes, Resources, Devices).
+It isn't very full-featured, with only three tabs (Processes, Resources, Devices).
 The Devices tab just shows devices, Resources shows the history of CPU, memory, swap and network usage, and the Processes tab shows the processes.
-The Processes tab is the only one that really lets the user &#8220;do&#8221; anything, such as killing or re-nicing processes, or showing their memory maps.
+The Processes tab is the only one that really lets the user "do" anything, such as killing or re-nicing processes, or showing their memory maps.

 Of course, this tool is only available on systems with Gnome installed, and requires an X server to be running.
 This makes it impractical for use on a server.

-I know there&#8217;s a similar tool on KDE systems, but I don&#8217;t have one handy to examine at the moment.
+I know there's a similar tool on KDE systems, but I don't have one handy to examine at the moment.

 ### vmstat and related tools

 `vmstat` is part of the base installation on most GNU/Linux systems.
 By default, it displays information about virtual memory, CPU usage, I/O, processes, and swap, and can print information about disks and more.
 It runs in a console.
 I find the command `vmstat -n 5` very helpful for printing a running status display in a tabular format.

-It&#8217;s great for figuring out how heavily loaded a system truly is, and what the problem (if any) is.
+It's great for figuring out how heavily loaded a system truly is, and what the problem (if any) is.
 For example, when I see a high number in the rightmost column (percent of CPU time spent waiting for I/O) on a database server, I know the system is I/O-bound.

 `iostat` is part of the `sysstat` package on Gentoo, as are `mpstat` and `sar`. `iostat` prints similar statistics as `vmstat`, but gives more detail on specific devices and is geared toward understanding I/O usage in more detail than `vmstat` is. `mpstat` is a similar tool that prints processor statistics, and is multi-processor aware. `sar` collects, reports, and saves system activity information (for example, for later analysis).